 With all these buses and trolleys on the roads and tracks, unfortunately, there are accidents.
 When this happens, many people wonder if they can make a claim against HART for injuries.
 The answer is yes, but it’s more complicated than a typical personal injury suit making it important to consult with a bus accident lawyer in Tampa.

 The state has a doctrine called sovereign immunity that protects the government against lawsuits from the people it serves.
 However, also like most states, Florida has passed a law allowing some lawsuits based on negligence.
-The law that allows these suits also places several requirements and limitations on the suits, so anyone wishing to sue HART for injuries should at least talk to a knowledgable and experienced attorney.
+The law that allows these suits also places several requirements and limitations on the suits, so anyone wishing to sue HART for injuries should at least talk to a knowledgeable and experienced attorney.